There are many cases of misunderstanding when it comes to the subject of children, divorce and child maintenance.

 - Where the parties have agreed not to divorce just yet, but to enter into a formal, written separation agreement, then child maintenance can be incorporated into such an agreement and the terms and provisions of that agreement can be ‘converted’ into a consent order in a subsequent divorce.

-The role of the Child Support Agency (CSA)
+The role of the Child Maintenance Service (CMS)

-The Child Support Agency deals with maintenance for children in most circumstances.
-This also means that lawyers cannot help very much if the CSA has already made an assessment and the payer refuses to pay or if the payee or payer think the figure the CSA have decided upon is wrong.
+The Child Maintenance Service deals with maintenance for children in most circumstances.
+This also means that lawyers cannot help very much if the CMS has already made an assessment and the payer refuses to pay or if the payee or payer think the figure the CMS have decided upon is wrong.

-There are restrictions on what the CSA can deal with.
-They cannot for example deal with maintenance for children over 17 years of age unless they are still in full-time secondary school education, although the new changes on 27/10/08 anticipate that detailed rules will be made allowing the CSA to continue until age 20.
+There are restrictions on what the CMS can deal with.
+They cannot for example deal with maintenance for children over 16 years of age (or under 20 if they are in approved education or training).

 How can your lawyer help?

-Unfortunately most people find it uneconomic to try to tackle difficulties with the CSA using lawyers.
+Unfortunately most people find it uneconomic to try to tackle difficulties with the CMS using lawyers.
 Instead we recommend contacting NACSA which specialises in providing advice, support and information.

 They help all those affected by the Child Support Act and the Agency created to administer it.
-NACSA charge a subscription fee of just £50 for a year’s access to advice, help and support through a telephone helpline number or email.
-Visit the NACSA website to find out more – www.nacsa.co.uk.
+NACSA have a range of options available for a fee including telephone support, paperwork support, a personal consultation and full representation if required.
+Visit the NACSA website to find out more – www.nacsa.co.uk